Revelation – The Book for Today

 Answer: Their name shall be taken out of the Book of Life

 Note: It would be a grave offense for any pharmacist to willingly tamper with a physician’s prescription when the patient’s life might be in danger.
-To knowingly tamper with God’s Holy Word is much more serious.
+To knowingly tamper with God’s Holy Word is much more severe.
 It would mean experiencing the seven last plagues and having the tamperer’s name eliminated from the Book of Life.

 Now, let’s discover . . .